Monotonic Learning in the PAC Framework: A New Perspective: Conclusion

 \section{Conclusion}

-This paper focused on the monotonicity of PAC-learnable problems.
-We studied two particular classes of machine learning problems, one with finite hypothesis space, and the other class with finite VC dimension.
-We have derived the distributions on generalization loss that are used as theoretical lower bounds for measuring performance of generated models.
-In theory, both classes of learning problem are monotone, i.e., the generated models should statistically have smaller generalization loss with larger-sized samples used in training.
-We further conducted experiment on two simple PAC learnable problems, and compared the empirical loss distributions ($P_m$) with their corresponding theoretical loss distribution ($Q_m$) with an increasing series of sample size $m$.
-Our experiment confirmed the following two results for both learning problems: (1) the measured performance of generated models consistently improves with growth of sample size, and (2) the theoretical distributions serve as a conservative measure for empirical distributions on the generalization loss of the generated models, while both distributions tend to merge when sample size $m$ becomes sufficiently large, the empirical and theoretical error distributions converge to the smallest possible error for the hypothesis space $\Hs$.
+This paper focused on the monotonicity of PAC learnable problems.
+We investigated two classes of machine learning problems: one with a finite hypothesis space and the other with a finite VC dimension.
+For both classes, we derived distributions of generalization error that serve as conservative theoretical bounds for evaluating the performance of generated models, demonstrating that these learning problems are theoretically monotone.
+To validate these findings, we conducted experiments on two simple PAC learnable problems.
+We compared the empirical error distributions ($P_m$) with their corresponding theoretical error distributions ($Q_m$) across an increasing series of sample sizes $m$.
+The experimental results confirmed two key conclusions for both learning problems: (1) the measured performance of generated models consistently improves as the sample size grows, and (2) the theoretical error distributions provide conservative estimates for the empirical error distributions of the generated models.
+Furthermore, as the sample size $m$ becomes sufficiently large, the empirical and theoretical error distributions converge to the smallest possible error for the hypothesis space $\Hs$.